nodejs/node/CONTRIBUTING.md

 $ python tools/test.py --mode=release parallel/test-stream2-transform
 ```

-If you want to check the other option, please refer to the help with the option
+If you want to check the other options, please refer to the help with the
- `--help`
+option `--help`

 ```text
 $ python tools/test.py --help